lake-wg/edhoc/draft-ietf-lake-edhoc.md

 # Message Formatting and Processing {#asym}

 This section specifies formatting of the messages and processing steps.
 Error messages are specified in {{error}}.
+Annotated traces of EDHOC protocol runs are provided in {{I-D.selander-lake-traces}}.

 An EDHOC message is encoded as a sequence of CBOR data items (CBOR Sequence, {{RFC8742}}).
 Additional optimizations are made to reduce message overhead.